Sydney Smith Lee

-Sydney Smith Lee (September 2, 1802 – July 22, 1869), called Smith Lee in his lifetime, was an American naval officer who served as a captain in the Confederate States Navy during the American Civil War.
-He was the third child of Henry "Light Horse Harry" Lee and Anne Hill Carter Lee, and the older brother of Confederate general Robert E. Lee.
+Sydney Smith Lee (September 2, 1802 – July 22, 1869), called Smith Lee in his lifetime, was a Naval officer who served as a Naval officer in the United States navy and in the Confederate States Navy during the American Civil War.
+He was a descendant of the Lee Family of Virginia, the third child of Henry "Light Horse Harry" Lee and Anne Hill Carter Lee, and the older brother of Confederate general Robert E. Lee.